taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/bridging.md

 1. A contract for the ERC-20 (or ERC-721, ERC-1155) must first be deployed on the destination chain (will be done automatically by the ERC20Vault if not already deployed)
 2. Call `sendToken` on the source chain ERC20Vault, this will **transfer** the amount by using the `safeTransferFrom` function on the canonical ERC-20 contract, on the source chain, to the ERC20Vault.
-3. The vault contract (via the Bridge) sends a message to the Signal Service (on the source chain), this message will contain some metadata related to the bridge request, but most importantly it includes the calldata for the `receiveToken` method.
+3. The vault contract (via the Bridge) sends a message to the Signal Service (on the source chain), this message will contain some metadata related to the bridge request, but most importantly it includes the calldata for the `onMessageInvocation()` method.
 4. Process the message on the destination chain by submitting a merkle proof (generated from the source chain), proving that a message is included in the state of the source chain Signal Service.
-After verifying this occurred and doing some checks, it will attempt to invoke the `receiveToken` method encoded in the message.
+After verifying this occurred and doing some checks, it will attempt to invoke the `onMessageInvocation()` method encoded in the message.
 This will **mint** ERC-20 (or ERC-721, ERC-1155) on the BridgedERC20 contract to the `to` address on the destination chain!

 #### Bridge from destination chain back to the canonical chain